cloud-custodian/pytest-terraform/README.md

    pass
 ```

-*Note* the fixture name should match the terraform module name.
+*Note* the fixture name should match the terraform module name

-## Variable Usage
+## Accessing Resource Attributes

 ```python
 from pytest_terraform import terraform